Top 11 Neobanks for businesses in 2025

 7. Mercury

 Tailored specifically for startups, Mercury combines banking essentials with growth-focused financial tools.
-Businesses get FDIC-insured accounts, cashback corporate cards, and access to treasury management that can generate higher yields than traditional banks.
+Companies can access FDIC-insured accounts (up to $250,000 per depositor), cashback corporate cards, and access to treasury management that can generate higher yields than traditional banks.

 Its biggest draw is simplicity – startups can open an account in about 10 minutes without dealing with branch visits or heavy paperwork.
 However, Mercury is best suited for venture-backed or growth-oriented companies, while smaller businesses may find its advanced tools more than they need.